embEDUx/documentation/src/background/design/buildserver.md

 take the initial setup into account, where the hardware platforms are practically added too, just to a zero-base.
 Designing this step to be as easy as possible, will allow to extend the system as easy as possible.
-Therefore, this criteria is moved over to the [setup design](setup-automation-routine).
+Therefore, this criteria is moved over to the [setup automation routine design](#setup-automation-routine), which is the next chapter.

 ## Setup Automation Routine
 The job of the setuproutine is to setup all buildserver components.
 The